Updated Information as of November 2014 and Proposals available here.

 - Upon acceptance to Carson-Newman, students will be sent a merit aid offer.

 - If DACA is right for you, then take appropriate steps to make an application, but read and consult appropriate legal advice.

 - Students with Social Security numbers may file the FAFSA.

 - Financial Aid Award Notifications will be sent to students that are determined to be eligible for need-based Carson-Newman assistance.

 - If DACA is not right for you, or you do not have a Social Security number to file the FAFSA, and you have been accepted to Carson-Newman, please contact our Admissions Office regarding options.
-Students will also need to meet with a Financial Assistance Counselor, and should have income information for parents and students available at appointment time.
+Students will also need to meet with a Financial Aid Counselor and should have their student and parent(s)' income information available at appointment time.